reportportal/docs/src/md/src/GettingStarted/Plugins.md

 ### Upload plugin

 **Permissions:**
-Only ADMIMISTRATOR can upload plugin.
+Only ADMINISTRATOR can upload plugin.

 You can find latest version of all ReportPortal plugins by the [link](https://bintray.com/beta/#/epam/reportportal/).
 Type “plugin” in the field Search and you will see all available plugins.
 Then you should download the latest version of a needed plugin.
 Or you can use a direct link to needed plugin from the table below.